amitxv/PC-Tuning/docs/post-install.md

 ## Configure Device Manager

 The section is directly related to the [Configure Services and Drivers](#configure-services-and-drivers) section.
-The methodology below will ensure maximum compatibility while services are enabled because devices with an associated driver will be toggled in the ``Services-Disable.bat`` script which means we do not need to permanently disable them
+The methodology below will ensure maximum compatibility while services are enabled because devices with an associated driver will be toggled in the ``Services-Disable.bat`` script which means we do not need to permanently disable them.

 1. If you haven't disabled services at this stage, run the ``Services-Disable.bat`` script